Using Physics Informed Neural Network (PINN) and Neural Network (NN) to Improve a $k-\omega$ Turbulence Model: Development of the new model using PINN and NN

-Now we have modified the turbulent Prandtl number in the $k$ equation so that we -- with exact source terms taken from DNS, $P^k$ and $\e$ -- predict a correct near-wall behaviour of $k$.
-In the next step, we have to take the source terms from the $k-\omega$ model.
-Recall that $P^k$ in the Wilcox $k-\omega$ model is correct since the model does predict the velocity profile correctly, see Fig.~\ref{u-k-bal} and hence also the turbulent viscosity (recall that the total shear stress is predicted as $y-1$ by any turbulence models in a finite volume method).
+Until now we have modified the turbulent Prandtl number in the $k$ equation so that we -- with exact source terms taken from DNS, $P^k$ and $\e$ -- predict a correct near-wall behaviour of $k$.
+In the next step, we will solve both the $k$ and $\omega$ equations computing the source terms as in Eq.~\ref{kom}.
+Recall that $P^k$ in the Wilcox $k-\omega$ model is correct since the model does predict the velocity profile correctly, see Fig.~\ref{u-k-bal}, and hence it also predicts the turbulent viscosity correctly.
+Recall that the total shear stress is predicted as

+by any turbulence models in a finite volume method since this is the exact solution when integrating the momentum equation~\cite[Section 6.2]{davidson:MoF-url}.
 The $k$ predicted by DNS near the wall is much larger than that predicted by the Wilcox $k-\omega$ model, see Fig.~\ref{k-DNS}.
 This means that $\omega$ must be modified in order to give the same turbulent viscosity as the Wilcox $k-\omega$ model, i.e.

 which gives